liafernando/Object-Oriented-Design/README.md

 Student Name: Ameli Fernando

+This is the Jabberpoint assignment
+The source code and the diagrams can be found this file.

 File structure:
 Diagrams: Consists of all diagrams and the report.
 Refactored code: Consists of all the refactored code.